awslabs/aws-c-io/README.md

 #### Building aws-c-io and Remaining Dependencies

-Note that aws-c-io has a dependency on aws-c-common so it must built first.
+Note that aws-c-io has a dependency on aws-c-common so it must be built first:

 ```
 git clone git@github.com:awslabs/aws-c-common.git